 - After murdering Naboth, Ahab dons sackcloth.

-Someone softened King Ahab’s heart, but it wasn’t Elijah.
-While Elijah certainly spoke for the Lord, his words came too late in Ahab’s life to effect any change.
+Someone softened King Ahab’s heart, and it wasn’t Elijah.
+While Elijah’s words came too late.

-The good man Ahab knew and respected all his life was Obadiah, his Chief of Staff.
+Instead of Elijah, I thank the good man Ahab knew and respected all his life — Obadiah, his Chief of Staff.
 This mere accountant, by the power of his daily living, came closer than anyone to moving the king toward good choices.